Plinko Board

 Turning Plinko into a Game

-If the Plinko Board is being used for the games in a carnival, different slots on the Plinko board at the bottom left will indicate different prizes, with the slot in the center being used for the top prize and each pair of slots on either side indicating the next level prize and so on.
-Depending on the rules decided on, the outermost pair of slots or the outermost two pair of slots can be left to indicate no prize.
+If the Plinko Board is being used for carnival games, different slots on the board at the bottom left will indicate different prizes, with the slot in the center being used for the top award and each pair of slots on either side indicating the next level prize, and so on.
+Depending on the rules decided on, the outermost pair of slots or the outermost two pairs of slots can be left to indicate no prize.

-While”the original first”Plinko game was a one-round game, played on the television show “The Price is Right”, it can easily be turned into a multi-round party game.
-Rather than equaling each slot to a certain prize, each slot can be assigned a point value.
+While”the original first”Plinko game was a one-round game played on the television show “The Price is Right,” it can easily be turned into a multi-round party game.
+Rather than assigning each slot a particular prize, each slot can be assigned a point value.

 Players take turns dropping their chips and scoring points.
 Winning the Plinko game can be based on who gains the most points in a given number of turns or who first reaches a set point value.